sup4mile/clusters/README.md

 2. cz_aggregation.py

     **Purpose**:
+    	1) Calculate HHI at both 4-digit NAICS and 2-digit NAICS levels for each CZ
-    	1) Aggregate county-level observation to CZ-level
+    	2) Aggregate county-level observation to CZ-level
-	2) Assign each CZ with a state code based on the employment
+	3) Assign each CZ with a state code based on the employment

     readin: USDA_cz00, sic_naic4_2019_cz, and append_97naics4_2019_cz,